jones-trae/201Projects/README.md

 LAB - 02
 About Me
-A short 5 question website about me
+A short 5 question website about me utilizing HTML and JS

 Author: Valton Jones/Group Name
 Links and Resources